bdtinc/maskcam/Photon-Nano-Setup.md

 Install the Python libraries required for MaskCam using:
 ```
-pip3 install black flake8 ipython ipdb Cython numpy scipy PyYAML rich paho-mqtt
+pip3 install black flake8 ipython ipdb Cython scikit-learn numpy scipy PyYAML rich paho-mqtt
 ```

+Installing the libraries takes around 20 minutes.
 There may be errors from installing scipy, but these can be ignored.

 ### 7. Set up MaskCam directory
 On the Photon Nano, create a MaskCam folder inside the mounted SD card and cd into it.